Emilkyo/newsapp/README.md

 # NewsApp

-The NewsApp is a RESTful API developed with Spring Boot.
+The NewsApp is a RESTful API developed with Spring Boot, powered by Java 17.

-## Stack
+## Technology Stack
 - Java 17
 - Spring Boot
 - Spring Web